-One longstanding concern has been that lunches provided through the NSLP do not always provide nutrient-dense content for its participants (Hopkins & Gunther, 2015; Salisbury, 2004).
-The revised 2010 standardsrequired schools to increase the availability of fruit, vegetables, whole grains, fat-free and low-fat milk while simultaneously reducing sodium, saturated fat, and trans-fat in school lunches (Hopkins & Gunther 2015).
+One longstanding concern has been that lunches provided through the NSLP do not always provide nutrient-dense options for its participants (Hopkins & Gunther, 2015; Salisbury, 2004).
+Through the Healthy Hunger Free Kids Act, revisions were made to the NSLP standards which required schools to increase the availability of fruit, vegetables, whole grains, fat-free and low-fat milk while simultaneously reducing sodium, saturated fat, and trans-fat in school lunches (Hopkins & Gunther 2015).
 However, the effect of these new standards on students’ nutritional intakes during school lunches remains unclear and inconclusive as multiple studies have reported mixed results (Alfonso et al., 2019; Capograssi & You, 2015; Gundersen et al., 2012).
 Several studies analyzing national data find that participation in the NSLP is related to an increased body mass index (BMI) along with an increase of weight gain in students (Capograssi & You, 2015; Hernandez et al., 2010; Millimet et al., 2010; Schanzenbach, 2009).
-Other researchers reported that students who participate in the NSLP have a reduced BMIthe (Gundersen et al., 2012).or Wh haveno association with BMI from a students participation in the NSLP (Alfonso et al., 2019; Briefel et al., 2009).
+Other researchers reported that students who participate in the NSLP have a reduced BMI for the program participants (Gundersen et al., 2012).
+While other researchers have found no association with an increase or decrease in BMI due to a students participation in the NSLP (Alfonso et al., 2019; Briefel et al., 2009).
 A limitation of this mixed literature is that these studies focused solely on the students participation in the NSLP rather than what these students consumed when they received a school lunch.